Petkeen is reader-supported. When you buy through links on our site, we may earn an affiliate commision. Learn More

 The biggest difference between male and female Kai Kens is their size.
 Normally, males stand slightly larger but this difference isn’t overly noticeable.
 Males may also show signs of being less trusting than their female counterparts and may require a bit more socialization.

 The Kai Ken is an all-around amazing animal.
 As one of the rarest dog breeds, this animal is both majestic and beautiful.
 Their loyalty and great mannerisms with children make the Kai Ken an ideal pet for families of all sizes.
 These animals can easily adapt to life inside an apartment, in a large home, or in a peaceful setting with only their owner.
 If you have time to spend with your Kai Ken, considering their dislike of being alone, this dog can be a great family member.
 Always remember to show your pet lots of love and ensure their medical and health needs are being met.
 This will allow you and your Kai Ken to have a long and happy life together.

 Featured Image Credit: Autumn Arsenault, Shutterstock

 Nicole is the proud mom of Baby, a Burmese cat and Rosa, a New Zealand Huntaway.
 A Canadian expat, Nicole now lives on a lush forest property with her Kiwi husband in New Zealand.
 She has a strong love for all animals of all shapes and sizes (and particularly loves a good interspecies friendship) and wants to share her animal knowledge and other experts’ knowledge with pet lovers across the globe.

-- The Inner Kai Ken
+- 3 Little-Known Facts About Kai Ken

-- Caring for the Kai Ken
+- Temperament & Intelligence of the Kai Ken